 - Establishing an agreed PDR via discussion between the staff member and their supervisor, including a review of contribution to date and career goals.

 - Taking into consideration any college or local guidelines, setting at least annually and through discussion between an individual staff member and their supervisor, clear performance objectives for the period.
 Objectives may be varied according to emerging needs of the work area.

-- A formal progress review against agreed performance objectives and indicators normally conducted six months after commencement of a 12 month PDP cycle, (unless contribution or commitment requires an earlier review or the supervisor and staff member prefer more frequent reviews).
+- A formal progress review (mid-term review) against agreed performance objectives and indicators normally conducted six months after commencement of a 12 month PDR cycle, (unless contribution or commitment requires an earlier review or the supervisor and staff member prefer more frequent reviews).

 - In the event where performance improvement is required, the staff member will be advised in writing and in accordance with the relevant policies and procedures.

 - It is expected that the PDP, and related PDR(s), will be used to inform the probation process.

 - Within the first month of employment, supervisors will provide the staff member with a clear understanding of the PDP and work with them to clearly define objectives for the probationary period.

 - The supervisor will meet with each staff member to discuss and identify measurable performance objectives, relevant indicators of performance, and career development goals for the coming year that reflect the staff members’:

 - key accountabilities and goals (expectations) for the review period, taking into consideration the relevant operational work plan;